Debugging a REST service with VSCode

 Setting up debugging for VSCode requires a little bit of plumbing, but once

-the Maven profile, the VSCode tasks.json
+the Maven profile, the VSCode tasks.json and launch.json files are in

 place it all comes together nicely!